 Interdisciplinary Studies (IS)

 IS 100 Marine Option Program Seminar (1) Overview of ocean issues and organizations involved with marine activities, management, education, research, and business.
-Exploration of opportunities for internships, research projects, study and careers.
-Proposal writing, project implementation, and report preparation guidelines.
-Orientation to the Marine Option Program.
+Exploration of internships, research, and career opportunities.
+Preparation of resumes, proposals, and professional presentations.
+Not a BIOL major elective.
 (Cross-listed as BIOL 104)

 IS 250 Personal Development for Effective Teams (3) Exploration and application of basic leadership theories and processes which foster personal and interpersonal development via cognitive experiential classroom methods and mentoring relationships with experienced peer leaders.
 (Cross-listed as ENGR 250)

 IS 291 Community Service Practicum (V) Supervised fieldwork in community agency, arranged by student.
 Repeatable one time.
 Pre: written proposal approved by Honors director and appropriate faculty advisor.

 IS 300 Field Study (V) Pre-arranged systematic field investigation of selected topics.
 Pre: written proposal approved by Honors director and appropriate faculty member.
 Repeatable up to 16 credits.